Charles Cros: Early life and education

 In 1860 Cros began studies in medicine, but he soon abandoned them for a life of literary and scientific pursuits.

+In the early 1880s, Charles Cros was a member of the Hydropathic Society and part of the fumist group led by Alphonse Allais and Eugène Bataille.

 Inventions

 Photography

 Cros almost invented colour photography.
 In 1869 he published a theory of color photography in which he proposed that a single scene could be photographed through glass filters colored green, violet, and orange.
 The three negatives obtained through those filters could be developed to produce positive impressions that contained varying amounts of red, yellow, and blue (the "antichromatic" or complementary colors of the filters).
-The three positive impressions, when superimposed on one another (for instance, by making three carbon prints using sufficiently transparent pigments, then transferring the pigmented gelatin onto a single support sheet) would recompose the original colors of the photographed scene.
+The three positive impressions, when superimposed on one another (for instance, by making three carbon prints using sufficiently transparent pigments, then transferring the pigmented gelatin onto a single support sheet), would recompose the original colors of the photographed scene.
 Cros's proposals, which anticipated the subtractive method of modern photography, were similar to more influential ideas advanced about the same time by Louis Ducos du Hauron.
-The same day, May 7, 1869, Charles Cros and Louis Ducos du Hauron presented their method of creating color photographs to the French Society of Photography.
-They had not been in communication beforehand and each knew nothing about the other's research.
-Cros ended up conceding the invention to Ducos Du Hauron, despite having deposited a sealed paper at the French Academy of Sciences on December 2, 1867.
-Ducos du Hauron had patented his ideas on November 28, 1868, almost a full year later, but claimed to have written an unpublished paper on the subject in 1862.
+The same day, 7 May 1869, Charles Cros and Louis Ducos du Hauron presented their method of creating color photographs to the French Society of Photography.
+They had not been in communication beforehand, and each knew nothing about the other's research.
+Cros ended up conceding the invention to Ducos du Hauron, despite having deposited a sealed paper at the French Academy of Sciences on 2 December 1867.
+Ducos du Hauron had patented his ideas on 28 November 1868, almost a full year later, but claimed to have written an unpublished paper on the subject in 1862.